 (i) school board voting history, if available;

-(ii) written responses to DKF’s Candidate Questionnaire; and
+(ii) written responses to DKF’s Candidate Questionnaire;

-(iii) in-person interviews with DKF’s interview committee.
+(iii) in-person interviews with a community panel; and

 Understanding of trustee role